 Because of the large amount of data typically collected during a tracking pass, the TDM is suited to inter-agency exchanges from one computer to another (e.g. file transfer) in an automated fashion.
-Based on the variety of data types, and the diversity of tracking systems existing in various agencies, a TDM could-should be supplemented by an ICD written jointly by the service provider and customer agency that discusses such things as tracking instrument locations, corrections that will or will not be applied to the data, the specific methods/mechanism of transferring data that will be supported, frequency of exchange, etc. While most agencies are transferring TDMs using a file-based transfer protocol, another CCSDS Working Group, the Cross Support Transfer Services (CSTS) working group, is in the process of developing a standard for real-time transfer of radiometric tracking data that will use the TDM as the data format.
+Based on the variety of data types, and the diversity of tracking systems existing in various agencies, a TDM should be supplemented by an ICD written jointly by the service provider and customer agency that discusses such things as tracking instrument locations, corrections that will or will not be applied to the data, the specific methods/mechanism of transferring data that will be supported, frequency of exchange, etc. While most agencies are transferring TDMs using a file-based transfer protocol, another CCSDS Working Group, the Cross Support Transfer Services (CSTS) working group, is in the process of developing a standard for real-time transfer of radiometric tracking data that will use the TDM as the data format

-2.3.2.23.3 ORBIT DATA MESSAGES (ODM)
+3.3 ORBIT DATA MESSAGES (ODM)

-The ODM (reference [7]) represents the orbit data for a single spacecraft and specifies the formats for use in transferring the-orbit information between space agencies and commercial or government spacecraft operators in a clear, concise and compact manner.
-The ODM is divided into three separate messages that serve different purposes: The Orbit Parameter Message (OPM), the Orbit Mean-Elements Message (OMM), and the Orbit Ephemeris Message (OEM).
-These three messages represent the orbit data for a single spacecraft.
-The ODM standard specifies the formats for use in transferring the orbit information between space agencies and commercial or government spacecraft operators in a clear, concise and compact manner.
-Even though tThe OPM and OMM could be used in exchange scenarios that involve automated and/or human interaction; however, the OEM is best suitable for exchanges that require high level of automation for fast, frequent and reliable interpretation and processing of the data.
+The ODM (reference [7]) represents the orbit data for a single spacecraft and specifies the formats for use in transferring orbit information between space agencies and commercial or government spacecraft operators in a clear, concise and compact manner.
+The ODM is divided into three separate messages that serve different purposes: the Orbit Parameter Message (OPM), the Orbit Mean-Elements Message (OMM), and the Orbit Ephemeris Message (OEM).
+The

+OPM and OMM could be used in exchange scenarios that involve automated and/or human interaction; however, the OEM is best suitable for exchanges that require high level of automation for fast, frequent and reliable interpretation and processing of the data.
 Full details on the ODM can be found in reference [7].